 Motivation is often viewed as an external force that leaders project onto those they lead.
-Optimizers, however, recognize that the most effective motivation is internally generated, and built on relationships.
-“Motivation is the very essence of true leadership, coupled with the ability of leaders to build an emotional attachment with their followers.”
-Optimizers understand that everyone comes to the school with their own internal motivations.
+Trusted school leaders and teachers recognize that the most effective motivation is internally generated, and built on relationships.
+“Motivation is the very essence of true leadership, coupled with the ability of leaders to build an emotional attachment with their followers” [Gorton and Alston, 1987].
+Trusted school leaders understand that everyone comes to the school with their own internal motivations.
 “Individuals in organizations are never simply hired hands but bring along with them their heads and hearts.
-They enter the organization with their own needs, beliefs, values, and motivations.”
+They enter the organization with their own needs, beliefs, values, and motivations” [Hoy and Miskel, 1978].

-In 1960, Douglas McGregor published his now classic work, which is credited for launching the Human Resources (HR) movement, The Human Side of Enterprise.
-McGregor introduced the Theory X and Theory Y models of management.
+In 1960, Douglas McGregor published his now-classic work, which is credited for launching the Human Resources (HR) movement, The Human Side of Enterprise.
+McGregor introduced Theory X and Theory Y models of management.
 Theory X identified managers who had command and control of their organizations, but built on the assumption that workers are not to be trusted and thus, the need for security cameras, time clocks, and continual random inspections.
-Theory Y on the other hand provided a completely different approach to management based on far-differing assumptions.
+Theory Y, on the other hand, provided a completely different approach to management based on far-differing assumptions.

 Theory Y is based on the following assumptions: